lzeio/lzeio/README.md

 ### <div align="center">I'm Labham, a full-time freelance Game Developer 👨‍💻🚀</div>

-- 🌱 I’m currently learning Unreal and Unity
+- 🌱 I’m currently learning Unreal and Exploring Artifical Intelligence in Games.

 - ❓ Ask me about anything related to Unity and Game Technology.

-- ⚡ Fun fact: I use tabs over spaces
+- ⚡ Fun fact: I find it more easy to do complex ideas than simple one.

 <br/>